 (2) Use of 4% Low Income Housing Tax Credits.
-If applicable, Application must include date when application will be made to the California Tax Credit Allocation Committee (TCAC).
+If applicable, Application must include date when application will be made to the California Tax Credit Allocation Committee (\underline{C} TCAC).

 (h) Project Description.
 Applicant shall submit a narrative description of the proposed Project, labeled as Attachment K. The description must contain, at a minimum, the following details: 1) the number of acres of the site (include topography and special features), 2) a description of the surrounding neighborhood, 3) the targeted population for the project (i.e., large families, seniors, etc.), 4) the expected start and completion date of construction/rehabilitation, 5) physical features of the project (i.e., description of buildings, grounds, project amenities, etc.), 6) unit configuration, 7) unit amenities, 8) scope of rehabilitation work, and 9) if applicable, a description of other unique features of the project.
 10) The Application must include a checklist, Project Type and Characteristics, with the Applicant checking as many items as are applicable to the proposed Project.
 (A)(i) The Project has an existing HAP contract.
-Please attach existing contract as Attachment L, L-1, L-2, etc. (ii) The proposed Project is a Federally Assisted At-Risk Project as defined in Section 5170 of the CDLAC Regulations. (iii) The proposed Project is a Low Income Housing Tax Credit Resyndication Project.
+Please attach existing contract as Attachment L, L-1, L-2, etc. (ii) The proposed Project is an Federally Assisted At-Risk Project as defined in Section 5170 of the CDLAC Regulations.

+(i) The proposed Project is a Low Income Housing Tax Credit Resyndication Project.
 (B) The proposed Project is a Mixed Income Project as defined in Section 5000 of the CDLAC Regulations.
 (C) The proposed Project is a Rural Project as defined in Section 5000 of the CDLAC Regulations.
 DO NOT CHECK if item (B), above, has been checked.
-(D) The proposed Project is an Acquisition & Rehabilitation Project.
-(E) The proposed Project is a New Construction Project or Adaptive Reuse as defined in Section 5170 of the CDLAC Regulations.
+(D) The proposed Project is an Acquisition & Rehabilitation-Preservation Project.
+(E) The proposed Project is a New Construction Project - or Adaptive Reuse as defined in Section 5170 of the CDLAC Regulations.
+DO NOT CHECK if item (C), above, has been checked.
 (F) The proposed Project is a single room occupancy (SRO) rental project.
 (G) The proposed Project is a senior citizens rental project.
 (H) The proposed Project is an assisted living rental project.
-(I) The proposed Project is a special needs housing rental project.
+(I) The proposed Project is a special needs --housing rental project.
+(J) The proposed Project is eligible for the Homeless Set Aside.
+(K) The proposed Project is a BIPOC Project